SergioRBDS/TSN5G-TimeSynchronization/Readme.md

 First, make sure to have Omnet++ installed, the instructions are present in https://github.com/omnetpp/omnetpp.

 Then, download and import the INET, Simu5G, and our model in OMNeT++.
+As INET is being continuously updated, if you need you can download for our branch inet

 ## Usage